St Martin's School

 An independent, co-educational preparatory school.

-In EYFS, practitioners are adept at ensuring children’s interests are incorporated into the activities they provide in the continuous provision setting.
-From recreating their favourite stories be it in fancy dress, at the small world or the outdoor stage to phonics in the water tray; from dinosaur letters to car tracks for number formation – the children’s passions are harnessed to develop their own next step in learning.
+In EYFS, practitioners are adept at ensuring children’s interests are incorporated into the activities they provide in the continuous provision setting., and the children’s passions are harnessed to develop their own next steps in learning.
 By enabling children to learn through what they enjoy, the learning is more powerful, relevant and quickly embedded.

 We aim to develop this throughout school by teaching the core skills of subjects through learning objectives rather than set outcomes: